eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/dataReaderListener/dataReaderListener.rst

 * :cpp:func:`on_data_available<eprosima::fastdds::dds::DataReaderListener::on_data_available>`:
   There is new data available for the application on the :ref:`dds_layer_subscriber_dataReader`.
+  There is no queuing of invocations to this callback, meaning that if several new data changes are received at once, only one callback invocation may be issued for all of them, instead of one per change.
+  If the application is retrieving the received data on this callback, it must keep :ref:`reading data<dds_layer_subscriber_accessreceived>` until no new changes are left.

 * :cpp:func:`on_subscription_matched<eprosima::fastdds::dds::DataReaderListener::on_subscription_matched>`:
   The :ref:`dds_layer_subscriber_dataReader` has found a